hyperledger/caliper/docs/vNext/Runtime_Configuration.md

 `caliper-fabric-timeout-invokeorquery`

-The key consists of several parts that makes it easy to identify the purpose of the setting: it is used in Caliper, by the Fabric adapter, it is a timeout-related setting that specifies the timeout to use for transaction invocations or queries.
+The key consists of several parts that makes it easy to identify the purpose of the setting: it is used in Caliper, by the Fabric connector, it is a timeout-related setting that specifies the timeout to use for transaction invocations or queries.
 Every setting key in Caliper follows the same convention.

 The rule of thumb is to use lowercase letters (maybe numbers), and the hierarchy should be denoted by dashes (`-`) as separator.

 Every setting used by Caliper is prefixed with the `caliper-` string.
 The prefix serves as a namespace for the internal settings of Caliper modules.
-It also prevents name collisions since the configuration mechanism parses every setting available from the various sources, some intended, for example, to the underlying SDK modules or the user test module.
+It also prevents name collisions since the configuration mechanism parses every setting available from the various sources, some intended, for example, to the underlying SDK modules or the workload modules.

 > For every available runtime setting, refer to the [last section](#available-settings).